AFIT-R/afit-r.github.io/analytics/predictive/discriminant_analysis.md

 ## studentYes -0.227922283
 ```

-The LDA output indicates that our prior probabilities are $\hat\pi_1 = 0.968$ and $\hat\pi_2 = 0.032$; in other words, 96.8% of the training observations are customers who did not default and 3% represent those that defaulted.
-It also provides the group means; these are the average of each predictor within each class, and are used by LDA as estimates of $\mu_k$.
+The LDA output indicates that our prior probabilities are $$\hat\pi_1 = 0.968$ and $\hat\pi_2 = 0.032$$; in other words, 96.8% of the training observations are customers who did not default and 3% represent those that defaulted.
+It also provides the group means; these are the average of each predictor within each class, and are used by LDA as estimates of $$\mu_k$$.
 These suggest that customers that tend to default have, on average, a credit card balance of $1,777 and are more likely to be students then non-defaulters (29% of non-defaulters are students whereas 39% of defaulters are).
 However, as we learned from the last tutorial this is largely because students tend to have higher balances then non-students.

 The *coefficients of linear discriminants* output provides the linear combination of *balance* and *student=Yes* that are used to form the LDA decision rule.
 In other words, these are the multipliers of the elements of *X = x* in Eq 1 & 2.
 If 0.0022 × *balance* − 0.228 × *student* is large, then the LDA classifier will predict that the customer will default, and if it is small, then the LDA classifier will predict the customer will not default.
 We can use `plot` to produce plots of the linear discriminants, obtained by computing 0.0022 × *balance* − 0.228 × *student* for each of the training observations.
-As you can see, when $0.0022 \times balance − 0.228 \times student < 0$ the probability increases that the customer *will not* default and when $0.0022 \times balance − 0.228 \times student>0$ the probability increases that the customer *will* default.
+As you can see, when $$0.0022 \times balance − 0.228 \times student < 0$$ the probability increases that the customer *will not* default and when $$0.0022 \times balance − 0.228 \times student>0$$ the probability increases that the customer *will* default.

 ```r